 I did a ski season in Whistler-Blackcomb in 06/07.
 I was a “Blackcomb Boy” living in Upper Village to the west of Blackcomb base station which meant that I spent 80% of my time on Blackcomb mountain rather than Whistler (this was before the Peak-to-Peak lift connecting them).
 This didn’t matter as each hill had everything you could ever need: a fast, modern lift-system, long glade skiing and huge open bowls.

 In order to achieve all of this in Europe I had assumed you needed to go to mega-resorts such as the Three Valleys in France.

-That was until I found what I think is the best gem in Europe, still relatively unknown: Jasna in Slovakia.
+That was until I found what I think is the best gem in Europe, still relatively unknown: Jasna in the Nizke Tatry of Slovakia.

 And it’s 2/3 the price of the big name resorts.

 Jasna is the biggest Slovakian ski resort yet still only has 50km of piste.
 What that figure doesn’t explain is the huge amount of go anywhere terrain, the incredible bowls that fall off in every direction from the top of the mountain Chopok in the Nizke Tatry.
 The largest ridge of these can be seen in the photo below, on the right hand side taken at mid gondola station.

 The top of the mountain is only 2000m high but has one of the best 360 degree views I’ve ever seen – you can literally ski off in any direction, like you can do in the Lake Louise back-bowls in Canada.
 It’s incredble.